Category Archives: Poems

 Of dusted streets and deserted schools

-named after kings in Africa’s rural towns.
+named after kings in rural areas.

-The more pretentious the name of a place
+The more pretentious a place’s name,

-the more likely it resembles a dump.
+the more it resembles a dump.

-Like entries in a journal of unfulfilled desires,
+Like journal entries of unfulfilled desires,

-or attempts at promoting unhealthy diets.
+or promotions of unhealthy diets.

-If we examine a name long enough, a meaning emerges.
+Examine a name long enough, meaning appears.

-Sometimes a name yearns for things to be better.Facebooktwittermail
+Sometimes a name craves things to improve.Facebooktwittermail

 Refugees